racai-ai/pyeurovoc/README.md

 PyEuroVoc is a tool for legal document classification with [EuroVoc](https://eur-lex.europa.eu/browse/eurovoc.html) descriptors.
 It supports 22 languages: Bulgarian (bg), Czech (cs), Danish (da), German (de), Greek (el), English (en), Spanish (es), Estonian (et), Finnish (fi), French (fr), Hungarian (hu), Italian (it), Lithuanian (lt), Latvian (lv), Maltese (mt), Dutch (nl), Polish (pl), Portuguese (pt), Romanian (ro), Slovak (sk), Slovenian (sl), Sweedish (sv).

 The tool uses BERT at its core.
 The list of BERT variant for each language can be found [here]().
+The performance of each model is outlined in the [paper]().

 ## Installation